 - After the update process is complete, you can launch the Administration Panel again.
 All of your settings and rules are retained.

 You can only update for free within the same major version.
 Therefore, be careful to download the appropriate installer.

 Migration is when you move from CodeTwo Exchange Rules to CodeTwo Exchange Rules Pro.
 The migration is not free, but you can get the new product at a discount.
 Learn more about migration options and prices here, or contact CodeTwo Support to discuss prices.

 If you are using the current version of CodeTwo Exchange Rules, see this article to learn about the migration procedure.

 Older versions' users must upgrade their standard CodeTwo Exchange Rules to the newest available version before migrating to the Pro version.
 Consult with CodeTwo Support if in doubt.

-With CodeTwo Exchange Rules Converter, you can also transfer your existing templates and signature rules.
+With CodeTwo Exchange Rules Converter, you can also transfer your existing signature, disclaimer and auto-reply templates, as well as related rules.
 Learn more